MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-2-Delegations-Authority-Secretary-Agriculture-General-Officers-Department/subpart-F-Delegations-Authority-Under-Secretary-Farm-Production-Conservation/section-2.42.md

 (57) Implement the information disclosure authorities of section 1619(b)(3)(A) of the Food, Conservation, and Energy Act of 2008 (7 U.S.C.
 8791(b)(3)(A)).

-(58) Administer the following provisions of the Agricultural Act of 2014, Public Law 113-79:
+(58) Administer the following provisions of the Agricultural Act of 2014, Public Law 113-79, as amended:

 (i) Sections 1401-1410 relating to a margin protection program for dairy producers (7 U.S.C.
 9051-9060), and section 1431 relating to a dairy product donation program (7 U.S.C.
 9071).